 Stay hydrated.
 It’s hard work having this much fun.
 We sell bottled water at the festival, but we also allow you to bring your own.
-You can bring two factory-sealed drinking bottles of water.
+You can bring factory-sealed drinking bottles of water.

 Be prepared for weather.
 We encourage you to bring sunscreen, a sun hat, and sunglasses – the Texas sun can be strong, even in April.
 The Hill Country can also get cold at night, so bring a jacket or sweater for the evenings.
 It’s also a good idea to bring rain gear, just in case.

 Bring a bathing suit.
 Swimming at Onion Creek is a big part of the camping experience!

 Respect the campsite.
 Part of maintaining the friendly ambiance includes keeping the campsite in great shape.
-We ask that all campers take everything they bring – and leave their campsites cleaner than when they arrived.
+We ask that all campers take everything they bring in – and leave their campsites cleaner than when they arrived.

 Be prepared to play.
 If you’re a musician, bring your instrument!
 From late-night campground jam sessions to workshops led by our performers, you’ll have plenty of opportunities to share your music.